Beginning Automotive Technology - Certificate of Proficiency

 The required set of first year professional grade tools will typically cost $2,000 or more depending on the vendor.
 Second year purchase of professional grade tools are highly recommended before graduation and can cost up to $3,000 or more.
 Books will cost approximately $800 for the two-year course.

-Students with previous automotive background or completion of high school automotive training can receive advanced placement credit for AUTO 100 and AUTO 110 and enroll directly into AUTO 108.
-Students who have had no previous automotive training must enroll in AUTO 100 and AUTO 110 or have instructor’s permission.
-Students may enroll in AUTO 100 and AUTO 110 concurrently.
+Students with previous automotive background or completion of high school automotive training can receive advanced placement credit for AUTO 100 and enroll directly into AUTO 108.
+Students who have had no previous automotive training must enroll in AUTO 100 or have instructor’s permission.
+Students may enroll in AUTO 100 concurrently.

 For the technician in the field, single classes may be taken for update upon instructor approval.
-For information during summer quarter please contact the Counseling/Career Center, (360) 596-5261.
+For information during summer quarter please contact the the Advising, Career & Transfer Center at 360-596-5261.

 The program is certified by the National Automotive Technician Education Foundation.